deutandev/deutandev/README.md

 - 🌱 I’m currently learning **Game development with Unity and Godot Engine**
 - 🔭 I’m currently working on:
-   - 🎮 **Revenge**: 3D platformer game made with Unity as a project group in *Studi Independen - Agate* event.
+   - 🎮 **Revenge**: 3D platformer game made with Unity as a project group in *Studi Independen - Game Development Course and Bootcamp by Agate.*
    - 🎮 **Petualangan Memilah Sampah**: A game made with Godot Engine with procedurally generated map for my final project at uni.

 <h3>My games available at:</h3>